-Continuing Education at Coastal Carolina Community College offers dynamic, comprehensive computer programs for its partners.
+The Division of Continuing Education Computer Training bridges the digital divide by offering computer training opportunities to all members of the community.
+Certificate programs consist of multiple courses with the focus of providing proficiency in the subject area.
+Software application classes provide concentrated training aimed at introducing selected topics to participants.
 Coastal recognizes the importance of computers and technology in today's workplace.
 Using state-of-the-art facilities, excellent instructors, and convenient times and locations, the College can help students sharpen technology skills.
-Many courses lead to national certifications such as CompTIA (A+, Security+ and Network+), Microsoft Office Specialist (MOS), MTA, Cisco (CCENT and CCNA).
+Many courses lead to national certifications such as CompTIA (A+, Security+ and Network+), Microsoft Office Specialist (MOS), MTA, Cisco (CCNA), and Project Management Professional (PMP).